lvh1g15/sliderProgress/README.md

 ## Installation

-sliderdismissanimation is available through [CocoaPods](http://cocoapods.org).
+SliderProgress is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby